juliaolivieri/SpliZ_pipeline/README.md

 ## Running the pipeline

-Then run `snakemake -p` in the main directory (I run `snakemake -p --profile slurm` to run on sherlock).
+Names of datasets to run on are specified in the `config.yaml` file.
+To run, use `snakemake -p`.
+To run on different datasets, either change the values in the `config.yaml` file, or override them at the command line: `snakemake -p --config datasets="my_data_name"`.
 You can run `snakemake -np` first to see what jobs will be run.
-Each job automatically re-submits itself two times if it fails, so if you want to run without these resubmissions (for debugging purposes) you can run `snakemake -p --profile slurm --restart-times 0`.
+Each job automatically re-submits itself two times if it fails, so if you want to run without these resubmissions you can run `snakemake -p --restart-times 0`.

 The terminal window you submit from will not be available again until after the full pipeline runs.
 You can use tmux to subset your termianl pane so that snakemake is only running in one box (this also allows you to detatch the session so it continues running even when terminal isn't open).
-For the tmux approach you will have to always log in to the same node on sherlock so you can reconnect to the same session.
+For the tmux approach you will have to always log in to the same node so you can reconnect to the same session.

 The pipeline should take around one hour to run on the full dataset.

 To set up snakemake to run on slurm, you can follow the directions here: [https://github.com/Snakemake-Profiles/slurm](https://github.com/Snakemake-Profiles/slurm). <!-- If you are working on sherlock using the horence partition, you can try copying the folder `/oak/stanford/groups/horence/JuliaO/snakemake/` to `~/.config` by running `cp -r /oak/stanford/groups/horence/JuliaO/snakemake ~/.config/` instead.
 You can then edit `~/.config/snakemake/slurm/slurm-submit.py` to change the `SBATCH_DEFAULTS` variable if you want (the current defaults are to use the partitions owners and horence, 10 minutes of time, and 4Gb of memory). --> All of the time and memory requirements for the SpliZ pipeline are specified in the script itself, so you don't need to change these variables if you're only running this pipeline.

 ## Input file format
 This pipeline works with the "class input file" output of the [SICILIAN pipeline](https://github.com/salzmanlab/SICILIAN).
-To run the pipeline without running SICILIAN first, your data must be in the following format: one row per gene per splice junction, with a column indicating the cell, the donor position of the splice junction, the acceptor position of the splice junction, and the number of reads mapping to that splice junction.
-For differential alternative splicing analysis, the file must also include the metadata for different cell groups (cell type, tissue, compartment, etc).
+To run the pipeline without running SICILIAN first, your data must be a tsv or parquet file with one row per cell+junction with the following columns:

+* `cell`: Cell identifier
+* `chrR1A`: The chromosome the gene is on
+* `geneR1A_uniq`: The gene name
+* `strand`: The strand of the gene (+ or -)
+* `juncPosR1A`: The 5' end of the splice junction
+* `juncPosR1B`: The 3' end of the splice junction
+* `numReads`: The number of reads mapping to this junction in the given cell
+* `called`: Column that is 1 for all junctions that should be included in the analysis, 0 otherwise
+* `free_annotation`: The most specific annotation of the cells (e.g. cell type)
+* `compartment`: The next most specific annotation of the cells (every value in the column can be the same)
+* `tissue`: The most general annotation of the cells (every value in the column can be the same)

+An example input file is given in `data/test.tsv`.

 ## Output files